Siblings Jack, Jessica and Kimberly Follow in Family's Well-Worn River Hawk Path

 “Our dad was saying, ‘Lowell, Lowell, Lowell,’ but I thought I’d like a smaller school,” Jessica recalls.
 Jack had similar thoughts, so the siblings went against the not-so-subtle nudging of their dad, Daniel, and headed off to Providence as freshmen in the fall of 2015.

 The North Andover natives quickly realized, though, that a school with less than 4,000 undergrads was a little too small for their liking.
-So they met up on campus one day during their first semester and made a decision: They were transferring to UMass Lowell’s Manning School of Business
+So they met up on campus one day during their first semester and made a decision: They were transferring to UMass Lowell’s Manning School of Business that spring.

 “Our dad was very happy with the switch,” Jessica says.
 “He said, ‘Oh, now you’re talking sense.’”

 Three years later, the Carrolls are glad they (eventually) followed their dad’s advice.

 Jessica, a business administration major with concentrations in management information systems and management, took advantage of the High Density 3-Year Degree pathway and is graduating in May.
 She plans to pursue her MBA (perhaps at Harvard or Babson) and dreams of one day being the CEO of her own company.